wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (c) If the record copy is received after the expiration of the time limit fixed in Rule 22.3, the International Bureau shall promptly notify the applicant, the receiving Office, and the International Searching Authority, accordingly.

-### Rule 25 Receipt of the Search Copy by the International Searching Authority
+### Rule 25---Receipt of the Search Copy by the International Searching Authority

 ##### 25.1 Notification of Receipt of the Search Copy

 The International Searching Authority shall promptly notify the International Bureau, the applicant, and --- unless the International Searching Authority is the same as the receiving Office --- the receiving Office, of the fact and the date of receipt of the search copy.

-### Rule 26 Checking by, and Correcting before, the Receiving Office of Certain Elements of the International Application
+### Rule 26---Checking by, and Correcting before, the Receiving Office of Certain Elements of the International Application

 ##### 26.1 Time Limit for Check